Guide to Exploring the Charming Walled City of Cartagena

 The Iglesia de Santo Toribio, by the Parque Fernandez de Madrid, and the convent of San Diego, now an art school, are also neat to check out from the outside.

-Finally, the University of Cartagena is housed in the Convent of San Agustín, with it’s pretty square shaped tower.
+Finally, the University of Cartagena is housed in the Convent of San Agustín, with it’s pretty rectangular shaped tower.

 One of the things I think is kind of neat about Cartagena, Colombia’s Old City compared to one like say Panama Viejo, is that while it’s a tourist mecca, it’s still Cartagena’s Centro, or the Cartagena downtown, so to speak, and remains the center of commerce and government today.